aws-samples/amazon-ebs-snapshot-tier-evaluator/README.md

 ##### Out of Band Processing

 A Lambda Worker process is seutp behind the SQS Queue (concurrency limited) to process each of the in scope jobs.
+This job processes each snapshot, queries the EBS Direct APIs and stores results in a cache in S3.
+There is a 7 day expiry configured for this cache data in Amazon S3.

 This worker will: